Amaravati Drone Summit 2024: The Summit

 The Amaravati Drone Summit had exhibitions, workshops, and keynote speeches from experts in the drone industry.
 Over 6,900 people registered for the event, including 1,711 delegates and 1,306 visitors from a variety of educational and professional backgrounds.
 This diverse group reflects the growing interest in drone technology and its wide range of applications.

 Throughout the summit, participants attended sessions covering key topics such as drone regulations, disaster response, agriculture, and logistics.
 Hackathons were also held, where attendees collaborated to develop innovative ideas and practical solutions to challenges facing the drone sector.
-The event concluded on 22 October with a large drone show at Punnami Ghat, featuring more than 5,500 drones flying in coordinated formations, the largest drone show ever held in India.
+The event concluded on 22 October with a large drone show at Punnami Ghat, featuring more than 5,500 drones flying in coordinated formations.
+The display was executed by BotLab Dynamics and was described as the largest drone show held in India.
 The evening also included live music, laser light displays, and fireworks, combining entertainment with a demonstration of advances in drone technology.

 During the event, the Amaravati Drone Show set five new Guinness World Records.
 Representatives from Guinness World Records presented certificates to Chief Minister N. Chandrababu Naidu.
 The records recognized included the largest planet formation, largest landmark creation, largest plane formation, largest national flag display by drones, and the largest aerial logo formation.